Pin the Fin

-Explain to the children that as they play Pin the Fin, they will read and write words ending in –in such as pin, fin, win, and spin.
+The children will play Pin the Fin as they read and write words ending in –in such as pin, fin, win, and spin.

 Pin the fin

-- Direct the children’s attention to the fish graphic (see below) that you have secured to the wall, and show them where the fin should be.
+- Direct the children’s attention to the fish graphic that you have secured to the wall, and show them where the fin should be.

 - Choose a child to blindfold and give him or her a fin and pushpin.
 Gently spin the child a few times while everybody chants, “Spin, spin, spin!”